 The procedure not only forms a tubular-shaped stomach which is significantly more narrow, but also shortens the length of the stomach by approximately 50%.
 It is thought that the volume reduction of the stomach following ESG is approximately 75%.

 Furthermore, the ESG slows the ability of the stomach to empty, which further enhances the appetite suppression and allows the patient to feel fuller for longer.

 How effective is it and how long does it last?

 Studies show the procedure, when combined with a comprehensive dietary and lifestyle programme, leads to an average of approximately 20-25% TBWL over 18 months (Total Body Weight Loss; ie a 100 kg person would lose 20-25kg on average).
+We often refer to “excess weight loss” when measuring the results from weight loss surgery, and we typically see around 40-50% excess weight loss (EWL) at 18 months with this procedure.
 One study has indicated that for people whose BMI is between 30 – 40, this procedure performs as well as a surgical sleeve in terms of weight loss over 18 months.

 The procedure is designed to be permanent, however the stitches can be removed (returning the stomach to full volume) should your doctor decide it is necessary in the future.

 The procedure is relatively new, having been developed in 2012, however data show persistent weight loss out to 3 years.
 It is expected that there may be some weight regain as the stitches loosen or break, however this can be prevented by avoidance of overeating and vomiting.

 What are the side effects and risks?

 Side effects after the procedure may include abdominal pain, nausea, cramping and vomiting, however BMI maintains a unique programme to minimise the risk of these side effects, particularly nausea and vomiting.
 These side effects last 2-3 days and then typically disappear.